felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 to get started with VanityURL](/posts/2024/01/vanityurls-a-convenient-diy-url-shortener-service/).

-## Idea 16: Give your book away after you wrote your review
+## Idea 16: Give your book away after you've written your review

 This is the fun part.
-When you finished reading a book and collecting all its nuggets in your journal, you are free to share it with the world.
-In fact, I think it's better to bring the book out of your home and find it a new library where it will be happy.
+When you've finished reading a book and collected all its nuggets into your journal, you are free to share it with the world.
+In fact, I think it's better to remove the book from your home and find it a new library where it will be happy.
 In my case, since my employer sometimes provides me a personal wellness account that funds my book purchases, I think it's a no-brainer to bring these books back